lengran/WlanHotspot/README.md

 # WlanHotspot
-My very fist WPF application, as a practice.
+My very first WPF application, as a practice.